lnclusion of the Bailiwick of Jersey in the UK-EU Trade and Economic Cooperation Agreement ('TECA')

 Inclusion of the Bailiwick of Jersey in the UK-EU Trade and Economic Cooperation Agreement ('TECA')

-The Panel's review will focus on scrutinising the sections of the TECA concerning 'Goods' and the trading implications this will have for Jersey, whilst the Environment, Housing and Infrastructure Scrutiny Panel will conduct a separate review of the sections of the TECA concerning 'Fisheries'.
+The Panel's review focused on scrutinising the sections of the TECA concerning 'Goods' and the trading implications this will have for Jersey, whilst the Environment, Housing and Infrastructure Scrutiny Panel conducted a separate review of the sections of the TECA concerning 'Fisheries'.

 Terms of reference